Da1sypetals/Raddy/README.md

   - [x] Gradient
   - [x] Hessian
   - [ ] Tests
+- [ ] An option to allocate hessian on heap

 # TODO
 1. Figure out how to implement custom scalar type in `nalgebra`.